poojahooda22/3d-image-curve/README.md

 You can s
 [API routes](https://nextjs.org/docs/pages/building-your-application/routng/ap-routes)
 edited`p
 The `pages/api` directory is mapped to `/api/`.
-Files in this directory are t This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) toautomatically optimiz andlo[Geist](https://ve
+Files in this directory are This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) toautomatically optimiz andlo[Geist](https://ve
 To learn more about Next.
 - [Next.js Documentation](https://nextjs.org/docs)